gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

 **Cost** — electricity is priced differently each hour.
 ODIN runs the heat pump harder during cheap hours (especially solar hours where grid cost approaches zero) and less during expensive hours, as long as your comfort limits allow.

-**Comfort** — the plan always stays within your schedule's min/max temperature band.
-ODIN will never let the house drop below your minimum or heat it beyond your maximum, regardless of price.
+**Comfort** — the plan generally stays within your schedule's min/max temperature band.
+ODIN will almost never let the house drop below your minimum or heat it beyond your maximum, regardless of price. *Exception: in shoulder months (mild weather), in case of solar irradiance, the solver might allow the temperature to dip slightly below the minimum band if it expects to be able to recover this within a few hours.*

 **Heat pump health** — frequent compressor starts and sustained very-high or very-low loads are gently discouraged.
 ODIN prefers steady, efficient operation over rapid cycling.

 ### DHW scheduling

 ODIN is aware of domestic hot water (DHW) heating.
+How this behaves depends on your DHW Drop and DHW Threshold settings.
+For instance, a tested setup uses a 300L tank with a 10°C drop, a setpoint of 48°C, and an ODIN threshold of 8.5°C. Since every installation and household uses different amounts of hot water, you will need to experiment with these values yourself.

-When the hot water tank needs reheating, ODIN picks the cheapest available hour for DHW and locks it in before building the space-heating plan.
-This ensures both needs are scheduled together efficiently, with DHW prioritised at the cheapest (often solar) hours of the day.
+When the hot water tank needs reheating (based on the threshold), ODIN picks the cheapest available hour for DHW and locks it in before building the space-heating plan.
+This ensures both needs are scheduled together efficiently, prioritised at the cheapest (often solar) hours.

+*Note:* While ODIN creates a plan, if someone takes a long, hot shower in between, the plan for the next hour will change as ODIN looks for the next cheapest reachable point.
+However, if so much water is used that the temperature hits the physical drop point, ODIN cannot prevent this—the heat pump will simply start automatically due to the drop.

 If electricity prices go negative, ODIN will also top up the hot water tank opportunistically — heating is genuinely free at that point.